-If the Emergency Call is not supported by the Telecommunications Network supplying the particular Satellite Service and where the Telecommunications Network provides a network response back to the CE, successful initiating of an Emergency Call to the Emergency Service Number will be indicated by the connection to the appropriate network response.
-This confirms that the CE was able to deliver the appropriate information to the air interface for the initiating of an Emergency Call to the Emergency Service Number, e.g. call diverts to a network IVR or network operator in the case of a call to 000.
+If the Emergency Call is not supported by the Telecommunications Network supplying the particular Satellite Service and where the Telecommunications Network provides a network response back to the CE, successful initiation of an Emergency Call to the ESN will be indicated by the connection to the appropriate network response.
+This confirms that the CE was able to deliver the appropriate information to the air interface for the initiation of an Emergency Call to the ESN, e.g. call diverts to a network IVR or network operator in the case of a call to ESN 000.